 The IEEE 802.22.2 Standard will help the deployment of 802.22 systems in a manner that complies with the local regulatory requirements while ensuring that no interference is caused to TV Broadcast systems and licensed auxiliary services.

+“Publication of the IEEE 802.22.2-2012 Standard will help installation and deployment of IEEE 802.22-2011 Standards based WRANs to bring cost-effective broadband access to rural and remote communities all over the world,” said Dr. Apurva N. Mody, Chairman of the IEEE 802.22 Standards Working Group.

 Additional information on the standard can be found at the IEEE-SA standards page.
 To purchase IEEE 802.22.2., visit the IEEE Standards Store.